BIKE Athletic Company

-Bike Athletic Company is an American sportswear company with headquarters in Atlanta, Georgia.
-They invented the jockstrap in 1874 for bicyclists in Boston.
-The firm sold over 350 million jockstraps.
+Bike Athletic Company is an American sportswear company.

+In 1874, Charles F. Bennett, an employee of the Chicago sporting goods company Sharp and Smith, invented the jockstrap, designed to provide support and protection for bicycle transporters navigating Boston's cobbled streets.
+Bennett later founded the Bike Web Company and played a major role in popularizing the jockstrap among athletes and workers.

+On November 30, 1897, Bennett patented an improved version of the undergarment under U.S. Patent No. 594,673, titled "Combined Jock-Strap and Suspensory".
+Over time, the jockstrap became widely adopted in various organized sports, leading to the colloquial term "jock" for athletes who wore them.

+Overview

-The company later produced additional protective sports equipment such as multipurpose knee pads, elbow pads, gloves, shoulder pads, uniform jerseys, and pants for football, basketball, baseball, and softball.
-At one time, Bike produced athletic shoes and a wider range of sports-related apparel.
+The company later produced additional protective sports equipment such as multipurpose knee pads, elbow pads, gloves, shoulder pads, uniform jerseys, and Pants for football, basketball, baseball, and softball.
+At one time, BIKE produced athletic shoes and a wider range of sports-related apparel.

 In 2001, Bike was the official helmet supplier of the XFL American football league.
 Almost every player in the XFL wore a helmet made by the company.

-As of 2003, Bike was part of the Russell Corporation, which is a subsidiary of Berkshire Hathaway.
+In 2003, Bike was part of the Russell Corporation, which is a subsidiary of Berkshire Hathaway.
 In the first quarter of 2017, Russell Brands announced they would be closing down Bike.

-On April 15, 2021, the brand's website reopened for online sales, featuring a modernized version of their trademark "No. 10" jockstrap, as well as active apparel.
+On April 15, 2021, the brand was purchased by Alex Angelchik, as the lead investor.
+The brand launched a new website, and reopened for online sales, featuring a modernized version of their trademark "No. #10" jockstrap, as well as active apparel collections.